cmusatyalab/PyEdgeSim/README.md

 Detailed instructions are below but the basic process is:

-1. Procure a client and server to run the environment on.
+1. Procure a client and server to run the environment.

 2. Install and configure the prerequisites.